juniorxsound/hello-world-filament/README.md

 ## Filament CPP Hello World Example

-This example demonstrates how to use the Google's Filament rendering in a fresh C++ project.
+This example demonstrates how to use the Google's Filament rendering library in a fresh C++ project.

 ### Getting Started